Kafka Streams Processor

 Producer interceptor

-Kafka Streams already has the notion of a ProducerInterceptor.
+Kafka Streams already has the concept of a ProducerInterceptor.
 But as the rest of Kafka Streams SPI, it is based on a class name and a default constructor for instantiation.
 It does not support CDI resolution.

 MyProducerInterceptor.java